setris/notes/git_memo.md

 #### Revise the most recent commit

+After making changes:

 ```
 git commit --amend
 ```

-Can change the commit message if desired, but keep the original Change-Id.
+You can change the commit message if you want, but keep the original Change-Id.

 #### Squash commits with interactive rebase

-    Only use this for commits that haven't been pushed to the remote repository.
-The following lets us look at the last N commits (including the current commit that HEAD is referencing), and make adjustments to them.
+**Note**: Only use this for commits that haven't been pushed to the remote repository.

+The following lets us view the last `N` commits (including the current commit that `HEAD` is referencing), and make adjustments to them.

     git rebase -i HEAD~N

 Keep the original Change-Id.

 #### Push a local branch to the repository